 In 2009 the Citadel celebrated it’s 21st anniversary.
 Since then nearly £1m in funding has been raised for arts projects with the local community.

 In February 2013 the Citadel submitted a £2m Capital bid to Heritage Lottery Fund to reinstate the theatre to its 1860’s design.
 The bid was unfortunately unsuccessful, however subsequently in November 2014 the Citadel secured £46,000 from Heritage Lottery Young Roots for young people from the Citadel’s ‘Hands On’ groups to explore the history and heritage of the Citadel.
 This exhibition and performances are the result of that project.

 In 2015 the Citadel continues to provide a high quality programme of participation and performance arts which attracts a local, regional and national audience (above).

-For more information on community arts, please feel free to contact Daniel Woods at email@example.com or 01744 762 303.
+For more information on community projects, please feel free to contact Daniel Woods at firstname.lastname@example.org or 01744 623 332.